AMSC-24-25/amsc-24-25-classroom-09-mc-Montecarlo/README.md

 ## Features

 - **Parallel Implementation**:
-    - The integration process is parallelized by splitting the total number of samples (`n`) across multiple threads.
+    - The integration process is parallelized by splitting the total number of samples across multiple threads.
     - Each thread independently generates and evaluates its own subset of points and accumulates partial sums.
     - After all threads finish, their partial sums are combined (reduced) to produce the final integral estimate.
-This uses multiple CPU cores to speed up the computation.
+This uses multiple threads to speed up the computation.
-    - Each thread has its own local generator, which are seeded with `std::seed_srq`, which itself is created with random values from `std::random_device`:
+    - Each thread has its own local generator, which are seeded with `std::seed_seq`, which itself is created with random values from `std::random_device`:

 ```c++